BugShooting/BugShooting.Docs/plugin.md

 For code examples see the open source implementation of various Outputs on [https://github.com/BugShooting](https://github.com/BugShooting).

-## Installation

-### Deploy a NuGet Package
+## Deploy a NuGet Package

-You can share your awesome Output with the whole world by deploying a NuGet package to [nuget.org](https://www.nuget.org).
+After you've developed your awesome Output you can share it with the whole world by deploying a NuGet package to [nuget.org](https://www.nuget.org).
 See also [existing online packages](https://www.nuget.org/packages?q=Tags%3A%22bugshooting.plugin.v3.output%22).

 **What you need to do?**
 1. Create a NuGet package including your Output assemblies